CharlieRosander/AI-kursen/Uppgifter/Exam_etl/README.md

     Replace <your_api_key> with the API key you received from OpenWeatherMap.

+    Replace <your_postgresql_password> with the password you set for your PostgreSQL database.

-    The database model used in this program is the default postgresql database that is created when you first install postgres,
+    The database model used in this program is the default postgresql database that is created when you first install postgres

     If you want you can change the db model in the forecast_etl.py on these lines: